Lake Ngozi or Ngosi

 How to get to Lake Ngozi

 It is an exciting adventure to trek or walk through the dense montane forest to the crater rim.
-Monkeys and many bird species can be seen in the forest, which is also home to an endemic chameleon species and montane wild banana trees.
+Monkeys and many bird species can be seen in the forest, which is also home to an endemic chameleon species and a montane wild banana trees.

 Lake Ngozi View

-The mountain and the lake are estimated to be one million years old and are remnants of an old volcano that has since collapsed, forming a wide caldera filled with shining alkaline ‘soda’ waters.
+The mountain and the lake are estimated to be one million years old and are remnants of an ancient volcano that has since collapsed, forming a wide caldera filled with shining alkaline ‘soda’ waters.

 Other Experiences